30 Best & Worst Dry Pastas in America

 Barilla Classic Spaghetti

 As classic as you can get, Barilla’s spaghetti doesn’t offer anything more than the authentic pasta taste we mindlessly slurped as kids.
+While it may scream traditional, this pasta brand isn’t a picture of health.

 Just because this pick goes on sale every other week at your local grocery store, that doesn’t mean you should stock up on the stuff.
 With barely any fiber to justify the 200 calories per serving, you’re better off considering a bowl of this a cheat meal.